 About ten percent of diagnosed cases of cerebral palsy in children are considered acquired.
 This means that damage occurred in the brain after a baby was born, but before the brain finished developing.
-The period between birth and full brain development is not firmly known, but is somewhere between two and five years.
+The period between birth and full brain development is somewhere between two and five years of age.
 Any acquired injury that occurs in a child after the brain is fully developed may result in symptoms and neurological conditions, but these are not diagnosed as cerebral palsy.
 Even if it is not diagnosed as cerebral palsy, symptoms may be similar and a child with ABI may be treated similarly to a child with cerebral palsy.

 Symptoms of ABI